Jonathon-A/Destination-Tracker-App/ReadMe.md

-Currently working on uploading this app to the Google Play Store.
+Currently working on uploading this app to the Google Play Store (see APK file if you would like to ry it now).

 Destination Tracker is an Android app I solo developed.
 Use it to keep track of your destinations, and keep places for each destination.
 View all of this on the map or as a list.
 Keep extra details about places to help you schedule/organise.
 See the screenshot of the user guide below for more detail.